-Most importantly, NIST is beginning a process to develop new post-quantum standards for public key encryption, key establishment, and digital signatures.
+Most importantly, NIST will begin a process to develop new post-quantum standards for public key encryption and digital signatures.
 In developing these standards, NIST has two main considerations.
 First, these cryptosystems should provide strong security against both classical and quantum computers (and combinations thereof).
 Second, these cryptosystems should be easy to deploy in existing applications and protocols, such as TLS, IPSec (IKE), and digital certificates.
-In particular, these cryptosystems will be used to replace existing NIST standards that are not secure against quantum computers, including FIPS 186 and SP 800-56 A/B.